6v6 Season 35 Rules powered by Copenhagen Games

 The winner of a map that ended with a “Golden Cap” round is awarded 2 league points, while the loser is awarded 1 league point.

 - KOTH (King Of The Hill)

 There is no time limit.
-However a win limit of three (mp_winlimit 3) is set.
-Which means the first team to reach three points will win.
+A win limit of 3 rounds (mp_winlimit 3) is set.
+The first team to win three rounds in the map wins.

 2.3.
 Rosters must contain a minimum of six players

-The roster must consist of a minimum of six players to be eligible to sign up to competitions.
+A team’s roster must consist of a minimum of six players to be eligible to sign up for 6v6 competitions.

 2.4.
 Minimum of five players needed to play a match

-Teams need at least five players to play a scheduled 6v6 match.
-A team can ask their opponent to allow a merc (maximum of two during the regular season and playoffs; one in Grand Final matches) to play for their team.
+Teams must field at least five players to play a scheduled 6v6 match.
+A team can ask their opponent to allow a merc to play for their team, following the rules of the [merc clause].
 If you are not able to field six players, you can choose to play 5v6.